Welcome to CoDependents Anonymous, a fellowship of men and women whose common purpose is to develop healthy relationships.

 These patterns and characteristics are offered as a tool to aid in self-evaluation.They may be particularly helpful to newcomers.
 Denial Patterns: I have difficulty identifying what I am feeling.I minimize, alter, or deny how I truly feel.I perceive myself as completely unselfish and dedicated to the well-being of others.I lack empathy for the feelings and […]

-Co-Dependents Anonymous is a fellowship of men and women whose common purpose is to develop healthy relationships.
+Co-Dependents Anonymous is a fellowship of people whose common purpose is to develop healthy relationships.
 The only requirement for membership is a desire for healthy and loving relationships.
 We gather together to support and share with each other in a journey of self-discovery – learning to love the self.
-Living the programme allows […]
+Living the programme allows each of […]

 We admitted we were powerless over others – that our lives had become unmanageable.
 Came to believe that a power greater than ourselves could restore us to sanity.
 Made a decision to turn our will and our lives over to the care of God as we understood God.
 Made a searching and fearless moral inventory […]